NASNTI

 Within the five years, the NASNTI team will work closely with contractual disability service experts to design foundational courses to align with principles for Universal Design Learning and strengthen support for online students with disabilities by appointing a disability service professional development leader to conduct two interactive training workshops on best practices for supporting students with disabilities in an online learning environment.
 NASNTI will also establish an Access Lab on campus that will provide flexible access to computers equipped with assistive devices and software for students with disabilities.

-An Access Lab will be established Spring of 2023 in the David Boren Library, room 125.
-The lab will have a part-time Access Lab Assistant to assist students with disabilities in using new assistive devices and software.
-The assistive devices available will be, but are not limited to, Ablenet Keys Large Print, SciPlus 3300 Talking Calculator, Slip-On Typing Keyboard Aid, and the Super EAr FM Wireless Set.
-The software will consist of the enhanced usage of Microsoft 365, such as online tools to assist with literacy, note taking, test-taking, online mind mapping tools, online tools to provide accommodations in math, and online learning support tools for reading and writing.
+Located in the Boren Library, in room 125.
+The lab is open Monday through Friday from 8:00 A.M.- 4:00 P.M.
+A lab assistant will aid students in using new assistive devices and software.
+The devices include (but are not limited to) Slip-On Typing Keyboard Aid, Up & Go Seats, right and left computer armrests, SciPlus 3300 Talking Calculator, a braille keyboard, Ergo Keyboard, and large print keyboards.
+The software will consist of the enhanced usage of Microsoft 365, such as online tools to assist with literacy, note-taking, test-taking, online mind mapping tools, online tools to provide accommodations in math, and online learning support tools for reading and writing.

 Professional Development